Loading Events

 Description:

-The panel highlights the strategic role of public research funding and “patient” investment in enabling the transfer of technologies to the market.
-We aim to showcase the value of public funding, exemplified by Horizon Europe, NASA, and DARPA.
-Although different in nature, these funding programs are designed to address challenging technological problems and potentially support their transformation into innovative applications.
-Public funding helps de-risk early-stage research,supports technology transfer, and provides the time horizon required for disruptive ideas to mature beyond short-term market logic.
-By connecting public funding, long-term vision, and entrepreneurial execution, our speakers’ experiences illustrate a viable pathway from science to its applications.
+Although different in nature, these two cases effectively addressed challenging technological problems and supported their transformation into innovative applications.
+Public funding helps de-risk early-stage research, supports technology transfer, and provides the time horizon required for disruptive ideas to mature beyond short-term market logic.
+By connecting public funding, long-term vision, and entrepreneurial execution, our speakers’ experiences illustrate a viable pathway from science to application.

 Through invited contributions and a moderated discussion, the panel conveys a core message: to remain innovative and competitive, continued investment in basic research is essential, supported by stable mechanisms that translate frontier science into scalable innovation.
 Long-term investment is not a cost, but a prerequisite for shaping the next generation of transformative technologies.